U.S. History Lesson Plans and Resources

 We Must Not be Enemies: Lincoln's First Inaugural Address

 A unit for grades 3-5 that uses archival documents available online.
+See also Lincoln Goes to War.

-A lesson plan for grades 9-12 from Edsitement.
-See also Abraham Lincoln-Related Curriculum Resources and Lesson Plans.
+See also Lincoln's Undying Words and Abraham Lincoln-Related Curriculum Resources and Lesson Plans.

 Reconstruction Lesson Plans